 Pontotoc County is a participant in a joint venture with the counties of Union and Chickasaw and the municipalities of New Albany, Pontotoc, Houston, New Houlka, Ecru and Algoma, as the GM&O Rails to Trails Recreational District of North Mississippi (GM&O), as authorized by Section 55-25-1, Miss.
 Code Ann.
 (1972) which governs the Tanglefoot Trail, which is a multi-use recreational trail for hikers, equestrians, walkers, runners, skaters, cyclists, and other such uses.
-Pontotoc County appoints one member of the nine-member Board of GM&O and agreed to pledge on an annual basis, for a period of 15 years, an amount equal to 1⁄4 of a mill from their General fund, or from any other available source as determined by the County, to GM&O for the purpose of servicing debt.
-Any funds over the amount needed for debt will be retained by GM&O for operating and maintenance expenses.
+Pontotoc County appoints one member of the nine-member Board of GM&O and agreed to pledge on an annual basis, for a period of 15 years, an amount equal to 1⁄4 of a mill from their General fund, or from any other available source as determined by the County, to GM&O for operating and maintenance expenses.
 Three Rivers Planning and Development District is the administrator and fiscal agent of the program.
-The County contributed \$30,000 to this venture in fiscal year 2017.
+The County contributed \$30,000 to this venture in fiscal year 2018.

-(18) Jointly Governed Organizations.
+(16) Jointly Governed Organizations.